 Supporting students in writing a group report

 Writing a group report requires effective organisation, time management and communication skills.
-Students often find report writing on their own challenging, and group writing can be even more intimidating if students are not given some guidelines as to how to approach it.
+Students often find report writing on their own challenging, and group writing can be even more intimidating if students are not given some guidelines on how to approach it.
 Without guidelines, one or two students in a group often end up writing the group report, and this can create workload issues, and resentment when marks are distributed.

 Support students in writing a group report by providing guidelines for structuring the report and dividing the workload — who will write what sections and take responsibility for editing, proofreading, publishing.

 Students' approach to a group writing task will depend on the nature of that task.
 One of the following 3 options may suit:

 Option 1 – One student in the group writes the report on behalf of the group.

 This option can result in the writer taking on too much of the workload.
 It may be suitable, however, if the non-writing members of the group have been given responsibility for other major tasks.
 The advantages include:

 - Groups can choose the best writer in their group.